masashitsubaki/molecularGNN_smiles/README.md

 you can train our GNN using your dataset by the above two commands (1) and (2).

-## TODO
+## Future work

 - Preprocess data contains "." in the SMILES format (i.e., a molecule contains multi-graphs).
-- Provide some pre-trained model and the demo scripts.
+- Provide some pre-trained models and the demo scripts.

 ## How to cite